-The so-called Xenoheart used in the procedure, as Bio.org reports, came from a pig that received alterations to 10 genes by scientists at Virginia-based Revivicor, a subsidiary of United Therapeutics.
+The so-called Xenoheart used in the procedure, as Good Day BIO reports, came from a pig that received alterations to 10 genes by scientists at Virginia-based Revivicor, a subsidiary of United Therapeutics.
 The company is a member of the Biotechnology Innovation Organization (BIO).

 The genetically modified donor pig used in the procedure was a GalSafe pig, from Revivicor.

-Four of this pig’s gene were inactivated on top of the six human genes that were inserted into its genome, the New York Times explains: One of the alterations was made by removing the gene for a growth hormone receptor to stop excessive growth of the implanted pig tissue, while other alterations were aimed at reducing the chances that patient’s body would reject the new heart post-transplant.
+Four of this pig’s genes were inactivated on top of the six human genes that were inserted into its genome, the New York Times explains.
+One of the alterations was made by removing the gene for a growth hormone receptor to stop excessive growth of the implanted pig tissue, while other alterations were aimed at reducing the chances the patient’s body would reject the new heart post-transplant.

 According to Science, KPL-404 shuts down the excessive production of antibodies by the immune system against the organ, “by binding to a cellular receptor called CD40, suppressing the activity of antibody-producing B cells, and inhibiting their cross-talk with T cells that coordinate the immune system’s response to an invader.”